 An exploration into the ways we talk about the lives that we live on the web.
-This exploration spans multiple mediums, with both digital and physical results.

 How do we talk about our digital lives?
 Digital Stories questions the concept of people having separate digital and physical lives.
 It is a critique of the notion that digital friendships mean less than physical ones.

 I grew up on the internet.
 From Neopets, to design forums, to IRC chatrooms—the internet has been a massive part of my life for as long as I remember.
 Now that I’m getting older, I’ve started to realize that my digital life and my physical life are so intertwined that I cannot separate the two.

 This project contains a lot of different experiments that deal with form and interaction in different ways.
 All the pieces are very personal in nature and all deal with my own personal story of the internet.

 The exhibition was set in a dark room, only illuminated by screens.
 For my presentation to introduce the pieces, I skyped into the room, which was displayed on a screen at the very front.
 Instead of talking out loud, all communication was made via a chatroom on the project website and the website's background shifted slides as I talked.

 This emulated my experience of interacting with all of this content for the first time--alone, in the dark, with only my computer and my virtual friends for company.
 With this, I gave everyone attending the exhibition a little view into how I communicated with the world for years.